Questions regarding the CWarn System

 Together with GSN, sea level data and deep ocean sensors monitor, measure and communicate changes in water levels.
 These systems are linked using available data and telecommunication networks.

 When certain changes are recorded additional early warning systems come into operation and the information plus the potential threats are verified.
 The areas effected are located and various forecasts, advisories and alerts are computed and sent.

-There is no further charge for using our tsunami early warning system.
+There is no charge or cost whatsoever for using our tsunami early warning system.
 Our SMS service is FREE to you wherever you are.
 We are a small private volunteer group and receive no funding other than donations from individuals like you.
 Please support our costs by making a donation, the link is on the home page.

 With the CWarn Tsunami Early Warning System you get peace of mind that you can live or visit coastal areas knowing that you have an extra blanket of protection in the form of timeous early warning alerts to your mobile phone via SMS.
 Your mobile phone is now a potential life saver for you, your family and your property.

 Once you have taken out membership to the CWarn Early Warning System your membership is automatically renewed on your anniversary date.
 You can cancel your membership at any time simply by loging into the members area.

 This SMS-based early warning system is: